 3. Explaining concepts

 Don’t get caught up explaining something where an image can do.
 Trust that the image will say a thousand words.
-So, use screenshots to show readers the steps to take.
-Include diagrams in posts to build connections between ideas.
+So, use screenshots to show readers the steps to take and check our guide if you wonder how to take high resolution screenshots.
+Besides, you may include diagrams in your articles to build connections between ideas.
 Similarly, use photos to accompany descriptions.

 4. Visualizing data and figures